chainguard-dev/edu/README.md

 This site is based on the [Doks Hugo theme](https://github.com/h-enk/doks).

-If you would like to develop this project, clone this repo and install dependencies with npm.
+If you would like to develop this project, clone this repo and install dependencies with `npm`.

 ```sh
 npm install